 Pulitzer Prize-winning investigative journalist, Süddeutsche Zeitung, 2018 European Young Leader

-Leader of the Dutch green party ‘GroenLinks’ and Member of the House of Representatives, 2018 European Young Leader
+Member of the Dutch House of Representatives, Leader of the Dutch green party GroenLinks and European Young Leader Alumnus

 Member of Parliament and Deputy Mayor of Helsink, National Parliament, Finland, 2018 European Young Leader